HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/deathray.md

 ## Countering

-- The Death Ray is a hopeless matchup if you yourself do not have a Death Ray, because it is impossible to stall against it.
-It completely bypasses cover, and has no range preference.
+- The Death Ray is a hopeless matchup if you do not have a Death Ray because it is impossible to stall against it.
+It completely bypasses the cover and has no range preference.
   - Your best hope for stalling out a Death Ray is to try and make its user miss, retaliating against them while they reload.

 # Obtaining